 Anjana – Collyrium – Kajal

-Health benefits of herbal smoking: Smoking cures heaviness of head, headache, Rhinitis, Migraine, Earache, Pain in eye, Cough, hiccup, Dyspnoea, Obstruction in throat, weakness of teeth, Discharge from the morbid ear, nose and eye, purulent smell from nose and mouth toothache, Anorexiz, Lock jaw, Torticollis, Pruritus, Infective condition, Paleness of face, excessive salivation, impaired voice, Tonsillitis, uvuliis, Alopecia, greying of hair, falling of hair, sneezing, excessive drowsiness, loss of consciousness, and excess sleep.
+Health benefits of herbal smoking: Smoking relieves heaviness of head, headache, Rhinitis, Migraine, Earache, Pain in eye, Cough, hiccup, Dyspnoea, Obstruction in throat, weakness of teeth, morbid discharge from the ear, nose and eye, purulent smell from nose and mouth toothache, Anorexia, Lock jaw, Torticollis, Pruritus, infective condition, pallor of face, excessive salivation, impaired voice, Tonsillitis, uvulitis, Alopecia, greying of hair, falling of hair, sneezing, excessive drowsiness, loss of consciousness, and excess sleep.
 It also strengthens hair, skull bones, sense organs and voice.
 The diseases pertaining to head and neck arising out of Vata and Kapha do not affect the person who is used to smoking (27- 32)

 If untimely done or overdone, smoking causes such troubles as deafness, blindness, dumbness, bleeding from different parts of the body and giddiness.
 (38)

-Treatment of complications: If such troubles due to untimely and over smoking arise, intake of ghee, administration of nasal drops, collyrium and demulcent drinks are prescribed.
-These should be prepared with unctuous drugs in the event of vitiation of Vayu associated with Pitta, with cooling drug in case of Raktapitta, and with arid drugs in Kapha and Pitta imbalance.
+If such troubles due to untimely and over smoking arise, intake of ghee, administration of nasal drops, collyrium and demulcent drinks are prescribed.
+These should be prepared with unctuous drugs in the event of vitiation of Vayu associated with Pitta, with cooling drugs in case of Raktapitta, and with arid drugs in Kapha and Pitta imbalance.
 (39-40)

-A person after taking emesis or purgative or enema (Vamana, virechana or Basti), or a person having bleeding through different orifices of the body, or one afflicted with toxins or a grief- stricken person should not smoke, a pregnant woman should also refrain from smoking; similarly one should not smoke when he is fatigued or intoxicated.
+A person after undergoing emesis (vamana), purgative (virechana) or enema (Basti), a person having bleeding through different orifices of the body, one afflicted with toxins or a grief- stricken person should not smoke, a pregnant woman should also refrain from smoking; similarly one should not smoke when he is fatigued or intoxicated.
 Smoking is also prohibited in the event of vitiation of digestion and metabolism, vitiation of Pitta, fainting, giddiness, excess thirst and phthisis.
-One should not smoke after having taken liquor or milk or fatty substances or honey or curd; nor one should smoke when there is roughness in his body or he is enraged.
-Smoking is also prohibited in the event of the dryness of palate, fainting, injury to the head, Shankhaka (a type of headache in the temporal region marked by excessive pain and swelling – Usually killing a patient in three days), diabetes and narcosis.
+One should not smoke after having taken liquor, milk, fatty substances, honey or curd; nor should one smoke when there is roughness in his body or he is enraged.
+Smoking is also prohibited in the event of dryness of palate, fainting, injury to the head, Shankhaka (a type of headache in the temporal region marked by excessive pain and swelling – Usually killing a patient in three days), diabetes and narcosis.
 One who, out of ignorance, smokes in contravention of these situations, subjects himself to various serious diseases.
 These diseases become severe due to the adverse effect of improper smoking.
 (41-45)

-Routes of smoking: One for whom the smoking is prescribed should smoke through the nose in diseases of head, nose and eyes.
-One should exhale through mouth but if one smokes through the mouth, he should not exhale through the nose because of the smoke moving in the reverse direction instantaneously affects the eyes.
+One for whom smoking is prescribed should smoke through the nose, in diseases of head, nose and eyes.
+One should exhale through the mouth but if one smokes through the mouth, he should not exhale through the nose because the smoke moving in the reverse direction instantaneously affects the eyes.
 (46-47)

 For the elimination type of smoking (Virechana Dhumapana), the length of the pipe should be 24 finger breadth; for unctuous smoking (Snaihika), of 32 finger breadth; For habitual smoking (Prayogika), 36 (finger breadth is to be measured with one’s own finger).

-The best pipe is one which is straight, having three knots, whose mouth is of the size of the stone of a Kola fruit (Zizyphus jujube Lam) and which is made of the same material as that of the enema pipe.
-The smoke used according to the prescribed dose and time dose not affect the sense organs as it is not inhaled directly.
+The best pipe is the one which is straight, having three knots, whose mouth is the size of the seed of a Kola fruit (Zizyphus jujube Lam) and which is made of the same material as that of the enema pipe.
+The smoke used according to the prescribed dose and time does not affect the sense organs as it is not inhaled directly.
 It is interrupted by knots and is attenuated by its flow through the passage of the pipe.